 Mold and Health Concerns

 Mold growth is a common occurrence in flood-damaged homes and damp environments.
+Severe temperature changes such as freezing weather will not stop mold from growing.
 Mold could become a problem in your home if there is enough moisture available to allow mold to thrive and multiply.
-Dampness in basements, walls, carpets, and wood provides an environment for mold to flourish.
+Dampness in basements, walls, carpets and wood provides an environment for mold to flourish.

 Mold is made up of simple microscopic organisms that are found virtually everywhere.
 It can often be seen in the form of discoloration, ranging from white to orange and from green to brown and black, and gives off a musty or earthy smell.

 Exposure to mold can cause health problems.
 Infants, children, immune-compromised patients, pregnant women, individuals with existing respiratory conditions, (allergies, chemical sensitivity, and asthma) and the elderly appear to be at higher risks for adverse health effects from mold.

 Health symptoms known to be associated with exposure to mold include nose and throat irritation, wheeze, cough, asthma attacks in individuals who have asthma, and lower respiratory tract infections (in children).
 People with pre-existing respiratory conditions may also be susceptible to more serious lung infections.

 Mold Prevention Tips